TileDB-Inc/TileDB/doc/source/tutorials/fragments-consolidation.rst

 .. toggle-header::
     :header: **Consolidation**

-      To mitigate the potential performance degradation resutling from the existence of numerous fragments, TileDB enables you to consolidate the fragments, i.e., merge all fragments into a single one.
+      To mitigate the potential performance degradation resulting from the existence of numerous fragments, TileDB enables you to consolidate the fragments, i.e., merge all fragments into a single one.